Why We're Different From Every Other Weather Site

 While speed is crucial, reliability is equally important.
 We've built multiple layers of redundancy to ensure you never miss a tornado warning, even if our primary systems experience issues.

-Our main data source provides warnings AND all updates within 15-30 seconds of issuance.
-This system is monitored 24/7 and has built-in failover mechanisms.
+Our main data sources provide warnings AND all updates within 15-30 seconds of issuance from both countries.
+Both systems are monitored 24/7 and have built-in failover mechanisms.

-If our Open Interface connection experiences any issues, we automatically fall back to the standard NWS API.
+If our priority connections experience any issues, we automatically fall back to the standard public APIs for both countries.
 While this adds 2-5 minutes of delay, it ensures continuous warning coverage without any gaps in service.

 Cross-Validation